TonyJosephD/quest-submissions/README.md

 A: No, it can only be created in a contract.

--Q: What is the type of the resource below?
+- Q: What is the type of the resource below?

 A: -------------------------------------

--Q: Fix the 4 errors in the code
+- Q: Fix the 4 errors in the code

 A: